GuyWithAPi/redstoneBetter/RedstoneUpgrade.zip/README.txt

 DO NOTs:
 - Modify the code or textures
 - Redistribute or monetize this pack
-- Claim as your own work
+- Claim as your own
+this will get deleted 3 days later i only did this becouse it was the only way to get the texture pack on my server